evanthegrayt/cdc/README.md

 the default behavior, but you *can* force `cdc` to only recognize repositories with a simple [configuration change](#only-recognize-actual-repositories).

+An added benefit is that certain variables are exported to your shell, which means you can utilize it in scripts and other plugins.
+For example, after every successful `cdc` call that changes directory, [a variable](#referencing-the-current-cdc-directory) is set to that path so you can reference it later, even from outside of the directory.
+I also wrote a custom [integration with vim](#vim) that makes use of the exported `CDC_DIRS` variable.

 ### Rationale
-I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
+I chose to make this plugin rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the following to match `cdc`'s most basic functionality.
-following:

 ```sh
 # Assuming `repository` exists in `/path/to/repo_dir`